sztaki-hu/ProSeqqo/README.md

 -  Only one alternative used in a process (Disjunctive constraint, generated automatically)

 #### Features:
--  Cyclic and uncyclic sequences with optional start and finish configuration.
+-  Cyclic and acyclic sequences with optional start and finish configuration.
 -  Automatic cost computation - Euclidian, Max, Manhattan, Trapezoid time
--  Arbitary costs by matrix
+-  Arbitrary costs by matrix
 -  Penalty for tool path or motion interruption.
 -  Resource and resource changeover cost handling.
 -  Metaheuristic configuration and time limit for VRP solver by OR-Tools.